francoispalma/PMNS/README.md

 To load a specific PMNS of size PSIZE and index INDEX:
 > make loadpmns [PSIZE=size] [INDEX=index]

+To load a specific PMNS of size PSIZE and index INDEX using basis reduction:
+> make loadpmnsWB [PSIZE=size] [INDEX=index]

 To display a benchmark of the current version with the currently loaded PMNS:
 > make bench